 Anytime and for any reason you are welcome to contact us by filling out the form Helpdesk Infoline.
 All official mail or any kind of communication sent via the Helpdesk Infoline is automatically forwarded to the central management office in Belgium of the Assistance Mechanism for the Atlantic Action Plan.

-We use the Combell hosting services and we operate in the EU, therefore we owe to be compliant with the European Legislation in terms of privacy.
+We use the Combell hosting services and we operate in the EU, therefore we owe to be compliant with the European Legislation in terms of privacy and data protection.
+Data collected from sources outside EU will anyway be treated in accordance with the applicable EU privacy and data protection Regulations, and in particular Regulation (EU) 2018/1725.

 The data are stored in our highly secured servers with daily backups, to which only authorised personnel has physical access and can access the server file system via remote connection within the EU.
 We take high security measure to safeguard the information against possible misuse or unauthorized access.